 The normal "dose" for sea moss gel is 1-2 tablespoons a day.
 Start at the low end, and see how you feel.

 You can also take Irish moss powder as a supplement if you prefer something that isn't gelatinous.

 Irish moss is typically safe to consume in food-like amounts.
 If you have a thyroid disorder, you may want to speak to your doctor before consuming sea moss, especially if you need to watch your iodine intake.

-Irish Moss: A New Superfood?
+Sea Moss: A New Superfood?

-Irish sea moss certainly has a lot going for it.
+Sea moss certainly has a lot going for it.
 It's incredibly nutritious and good for digestion, immunity, respiratory health, and more.

 Making sea moss gel is an easy way to consume this potential superfood.
 After taking it a while you may notice positive changes in your skin and hair.
 With a mild taste that can easily be disguised and so many benefits, why not give Irish moss a try?!